CodingNomads/mentor-docs/docs/01_requirements.md

 ## What we don't do

 *   We never make our students feel insecure about not knowing something.
+*   We don't assume that a student "should" know something already.
+If they don't know something, we patiently explain.
-*   We don't discriminate anyone due to anything.
+*   We don't discriminate against anyone for any reason.

 We're all humans here, let's be nice to each other.

-## Whom do we want to work with?
+## What do we look for in a mentor?

-We want to work with **mentors who know their topics and enjoy helping others learn**.
+We want to work with **mentors who know their topics well and enjoy helping others learn**.
 If you want to mentor e.g. for our Python course, you should know Python well.
 If you want to mentor for Java, you should know Java.
-The course that you are mentoring for should be a learning experience for our students, not for you.
+The course that you are mentoring for should be a rich learning experience for your student, which requires a certain level of expertise and fluidity with the technology.

 That said, we care a lot about professional development and want to give you opportunities to grow as well.
-As an example, mentors who have worked with us for a period of time will have the opportunity to take any of our courses free of charge with a dedicated mentor.
-We are currently developing this program and will provide more information on that soon.
+We want to work with mentors who are interested in learning and education, who want to improve their own capacities as programmers and educators.
+Because of this, mentors who have worked with us for more than 1 year will have the opportunity to take any of our online courses free of charge.
+Pro-bono mentors - who are volunteering their time as a part of our pro-bono courses for underserved communities or students unemployed due to COVID-19 - will have free access to our online course curriculum after working with students for more than 2 months.

-We also want to work with mentors who are interested in learning and education, who want to improve their own capacities as programmers and educators.
-We want people who are excited to give their input and suggestions to us and their fellow mentors, as well as learn from our students and mentor community.
-We want to work with people who are motivated to help with improving our service.
+We want to work with mentors who are excited to give input and suggestions to us and their fellow mentors, as well as learn from our students and mentor community.
+We want to work with mentors who are motivated to help with improving CodingNomads' courses and mentorship service for the benefit of all our students.